-Philippine Passports must be valid for at least 6 months from date of departure.
-DFA suggest that you renew your passport 6 to 10 months before the date of expiration.
+Philippine Passports must be valid for at least 6 months from the date of departure.
+DFA suggests that you renew your passport 6 to 10 months before the date of expiration.

 Flight bookings should only be made if passports are still valid for at least six (6) months.

-DFA requires the 6 month passport validity rule because the Philippine Bureau of Immigration list the 6 month rule as a requirement for Philippine citizens who like to travel abroad.
+DFA requires the 6-month passport validity rule because the Philippine Bureau of Immigration lists the 6-month rule as a requirement for Philippine citizens who like to travel abroad.

-The Bureau of Immigration requires every citizen who travels abroad to have an unexpired DFA issued passport that is valid for at least 6 months.
-For Philippine citizens who will travel abroad as tourist, a return ticket is also required.
+The Bureau of Immigration requires every citizen who travels abroad to have an unexpired DFA-issued passport that is valid for at least 6 months.
+For Philippine citizens who will travel abroad as tourists, a return ticket is also required.

 What are the OFW travel requirements?
 OFW travel requirements are the following: